loveencounterflow/effstring/README.md

 * `$`: apply currency symbols per the locale definition
 * `#`: for binary, octal, or hexadecimal notation, prefix by `0b`, `0o`, or `0x`, respectively.

 ### Format Specifier: Zeros

+The `zeros` option is indicated by a digit zero `0` right *before* the digits of the width field and enables zero-padding (this implicitly sets `fill` to `0` and `align` to `=`).

 ### Format Specifier: Width

+The `width` defines the minimum field width; if not specified, then the width will be determined by the content.

 ### Format Specifier: Thousands

+The `thousands` option (activated by the presence of a comma `,` right *behind* the digits indicating the width) enables the use of a group separator, such as a comma for thousands.

-### Format Specifier: .precision
+### Format Specifier: Precision
 ### Format Specifier: ~
 ### Format Specifier: Type

-The available *type* values are:
+The available type specifiers are:

--   `e` - exponent notation.
+* `e`: exponent notation
--   `f` - fixed point notation.
+* `f`: fixed point notation
--   `g` - either decimal or exponent notation, rounded to significant digits.
+* `g`: either decimal or exponent notation, rounded to significant digits
--   `r` - decimal notation, rounded to significant digits.
+* `r`: decimal notation, rounded to significant digits
--   `s` - decimal notation with an [SI prefix](https://d3js.org/d3-format#locale_formatPrefix), rounded to significant digits.
+* `s`: decimal notation with an [SI prefix](https://d3js.org/d3-format#locale_formatPrefix), rounded to significant digits
+* `n`: shorthand for `,g`, that is, decimal or exponent notation with group separators

--   `%` - multiply by 100, and then decimal notation with a percent sign.
+* `%`: multiply by 100, and then decimal notation with a percent sign
--   `p` - multiply by 100, round to significant digits, and then decimal notation with a percent sign.
+* `p`: multiply by 100, round to significant digits, and then decimal notation with a percent sign

--   `b` - binary notation, rounded to integer.
+* `b`: binary notation, rounded to integer
--   `o` - octal notation, rounded to integer.
+* `o`: octal notation, rounded to integer
--   `d` - decimal notation, rounded to integer.
+* `d`: decimal notation, rounded to integer
--   `x` - hexadecimal notation, using lower-case letters, rounded to integer.
+* `x`: hexadecimal notation, using lower-case letters, rounded to integer
--   `X` - hexadecimal notation, using upper-case letters, rounded to integer.
+* `X`: hexadecimal notation, using upper-case letters, rounded to integer

--   `c` - character data, for a string of text.
+* `c`: character data, for a string of text

-The type `​` (none) is also supported as shorthand for `~g` (with a default precision of 12 instead of 6), and the type `n` is shorthand for `,g`.
-For the `g`, `n` and `​` (none) types, decimal notation is used if the resulting string would have *precision* or fewer digits; otherwise, exponent notation is used.
-For
+Leaving out the type specifier is treated as shorthand for `~g` (with a default precision of 12 instead of 6).
+For the `g`, `n` and default types, decimal notation is used if the resulting string would have up to the number of digits indicated by the precision specifier; otherwise, exponent notation is used.
-example:

 ## Locale Settings